LingmoOS-Testing/lingmo-nix/README.md

 Visit [NixOS Manual](https://nixos.org/manual/nixos/stable) to learn what is NixOS.

 Visit [NixOS Wiki](https://nixos.wiki/wiki/Nixpkgs/Create_and_debug_packages) to learn how to build Nixpkgs.
 (Important in compiled LingmoOS Apps to NixOS executable binary packages.)

+## Nixpkgs Source
+This is also a nixpkg source station now.
+The repository name in Nix configurations is `github:LingmoOS-Testing/lingmo-nix`.
+Better use in `flake.nix`!